Information between 6th June 2025 - 24th October 2025

 Adoption and Special Guardianship Support Fund: Impact Assessments

 Asked by: Lord Bishop of Oxford (Bishops - Bishops) Thursday 10th July 2025 Question to the Department for Education: To ask His Majesty's Government whether they will carry out an impact assessment of the adoption and special guardianship support fund changes; and if so, when they will publish that impact assessment.
-Answered by Baroness Smith of Malvern - Minister of State (Minister for Women and Equalities) The new criteria for the Adoption and Special Guardianship Support Fund will enable as many children and families as possible to access the available funding.
+Answered by Baroness Smith of Malvern - Minister of State (Department for Work and Pensions) The new criteria for the Adoption and Special Guardianship Support Fund will enable as many children and families as possible to access the available funding.
 The department always assesses the impact of changes on vulnerable children.
 This includes reviewing the equalities impact assessment, which will be made available in the House Libraries in due course.
 The department routinely monitors data on adoptive and kinship placement disruption, as well as on adopter recruitment.
 The department is working closely with Adoption England to improve its monitoring of placement disruption and is funding them to deliver specific projects designed to improve adopter recruitment and family support.

 |